FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Experiments

-\subsection{Flood Prediction}
+\subsubsection{Flood Prediction.}

-To evaluate the accuracy of the \texttt{Flood Evaluator}, we test \FIDLAr\ with various DL models on the test set by predicting the water levels $k=24$ hours in advance.
-Table \ref{tab:flood_prediction_s1} shows the MAEs and RMSEs for the DL-based models and the physics-based model (HEC-RAS).
-As discussed earlier, we also analyze the time steps and areas over and under the thresholds.
+The role of the \texttt{Flood Evaluator} is to forecast flood events by predicting water levels for given input conditions.
 We set the upper threshold (flood level) at 3.5 feet and the lower threshold (wastage level) at 0.0 feet.
 However, the methods remain consistent for many reasonable choices of threshold values.
-From Table \ref{tab:flood_prediction_s1}, we note that GTN surpasses the performance of other models with predictions most closely aligned with the ground truth (highlighted in red).
-More results are provided in Table \ref{tab:flood_prediction} in Appendix \ref{sec:more_exp_flood_pred}.
+We measured accuracy using multiple metrics: (a) mean absolute error (MAE), (b) root mean squared error (RMSE) computed between the predicted and actual water levels, (c) number of time points where the upper or lower thresholds are breached, and (d) the area between water level curves and threshold bars.
+Table \ref{tab:flood_prediction_s1} demonstrates that our model \texttt{GTN} outperforms other models with predictions (in red) most closely aligned with the ground truth (in blue) while achieving the lowest MAE and RMSE (in orange).
+Therefore, we choose our GTN model as \texttt{Evaluator} while training \texttt{Manager} in \FIDLAr.
+In the Appendix, we provide more results in Table \ref{tab:flood_prediction}.